 John Heltzel brought up the issue of venue for future weekly meetings.

 He mentioned that the Manassas Baptist Church had a “handshake agreement” with the Club for use of its largest room.
-The room has good AV, kitchen facilities and AV equipment.
+The room has good AV, kitchen facilities, and AV equipment.
 However, the Church had contacted the officers to ask for a more formal agreement for use of its most popular/highest rental income room.
 They want to know what the Club’s intentions would be for at least the remainder of the year.

-John mentioned that officers had considered both the Art Factory and the “Old Theatre” as possible venues.
+John mentioned that officers had considered both the Art Factory and the “Old Theatre” on Mathis Avenue as possible venues.
 However, due to cost and logistical concerns those were not as attractive as the current Church venue.

-John further mentioned that the Church was willing to agree with the Club a “sweetheart deal” for rental of its facilities for six or twelve month periods.
+John further mentioned that the Church was willing to agree with the Club to a “sweetheart deal” for rental of its facilities for six or twelve month periods.
 Bill Burton mentioned his discussions with the Church administration and that they would be willing to work with the Club, and also that they were offering new and effective AV equipment for Club use.

 Also discussed was that other rooms within the Church would be available in case another group wanted to pay the Church their normal higher rental rate for the large meeting room that was currently being used.
 It was decided that the weekly meetings could always be held in adjacent rooms on the occasion of another group needing that large room temporarily and at the same time on a Wednesday.
 It was further discussed that such displacement likely would be a rare occurrence if at all.